DuhhKotah/DuhhKotah/README.md

 - 👋 Hi, I’m @DuhhKotah
 - 👀 I’m interested in ...
-Rock Climbing and all things fitness. as well as novice programming
+Rock Climbing and all things fitness.
-- 🌱 I’m currently learning ...
-C++
+- 🌱 I’m currently learning C++, Java, Javascript
 - 💞️ I’m looking to collaborate on ... anything and everything I'm here to learn and excited to do it.
 - 📫 How to reach me ... dsuttonrodrigue@cub.uca.edu